jbrichau/TWatch-Toit/README.md

 # TWatch-Toit
-A Toit implementation LilyGo T-Watch 2020
+A Toit implementation for LilyGo T-Watch 2020